thomasbattram/thesis/index/thesis.knit.md

 ## Overview of findings {#overview-08}

-* Phenotypic change cannot occur without molecular change

 Phenotypic change cannot occur without molecular change.
-Identifying these changes adds to the aetiological understanding of traits and thus has the potential to uncover novel therapeutic targets.
-Further, studying the association between molecular marks and complex traits may yield new, valid predictors that could augment current clinical predictors.
+Identifying these changes adds to the aetiological understanding of traits and thus has the potential to uncover novel therapeutic targets (REFs).
+Further, studying the association between molecular marks and complex traits may yield new, valid predictors that could augment current prediction capacity within the clinic (REFs).

-* EWAS represent a study type attempting to identify molecular changes in the context of DNA methylation.

-* Constraints on technology and funding have led to the majority of EWAS being conducted using easily accessible tissues, measuring a small percentage of potential DNA methylation sites in the genome.
+Given the strong links made by experimental researchers between DNA methylation and the regulatory processes in cells (REFs), there was precedent for putting time and effort into studying whether DNA methylation and complex traits covary.

-* EWAS tend to identify few reliable sites in the genome

-* Understanding the aspects of EWAS that have led to this trend is imperative to progressing study designs.
+Over the past 10-15 years, there have been some EWAS that have identified several reliable associations between DNA methylation and complex traits, for example with smoking (REFs) and body mass index (REFs).
+However, the trend has been for EWAS to identify few sites reliably associate with complex traits (REF).
+This was showcased in __Chapter \@ref(ewas-catalog)__.
+Understanding the aspects of EWAS that have led to this trend is imperative to progressing study designs and was the focus of this thesis.

-* To this end, this thesis attempted to explore various avenues that could explain the results.

-* Firstly, EWAS Catalog set up to give a platform to explore current published associations and identify potential problems

-* Found that: 1. some associations due to faulty probes + lack of adjustment for likely confounding factors, 2. certain DNA methylation characteristics, 3. variance captured varied largely

-* Variance captured by all sites across the 450k array was estimated to be small.
-Therefore low predictive capacity.

-* Aetiological capacity also appeared to be limited due to confounding or reverse causation

-* Confirmed confounding as potentially accounting for a substantial portion of EWAS hits
+In this body of work hundreds of published EWAS along with hundreds more EWAS I conducted were catalogued in an open access database.
+Using this data, I showed associations reported in EWAS to date are partly the result of unaccounted for technical effects, such as inclusion of poor quality probes, as well as the characteristics of DNA methylation.
+Further, the trait variance captured by individual DNA methylation sites was highly varied and likely inflated amongst some studies.
+I further explored this covariation.
+It was found that the variance captured by all DNA methylation sites used in EWAS for 400 complex traits tended to be near zero, giving DNA methylation low total predicitive capacity across these traits.
+The capacity to understand aetiological aspects of traits from EWAS also appeared to be limited, although this was only tested for XXX traits.
+Upon comparison of associations between DNA methylation and lung cancer from observational EWAS and Mendelian randomization analyses, confounding was confirmed to be a problem, potentially accounting for a substantial proportion of observed EWAS associations.

+These findings suggest that substantial changes are required in the design of EWAS to aid the identification of valid predictors and enhance aetiological insight.

 * A brief look at smoking - features in all chapters of thesis, because of strong associations with DNAm.